HugoHasenbein/redmine_preview_pdf/README.md

 # redmine_preview_pdf

 Plugin for Redmine.
 Show pdf attachments in preview pane.
-Also will show pdf thumbnails.
-This plugin includes the functionality of redmine_thumbnail_pdf
+For multi page pdf, the first page is shown.

 ![PNG that represents a quick overview](/doc/Overview.png)